Acktarius/conceal-flash-cards/README.md

 # conceal-flash-cards
 learn about cryptocurrency and blockchain and Conceal Network in particular, using Flash Cards

-# Install (Debian)
+# Install
+## Ubuntu or Debian
+*in terminal*
 `git clone https://github.com/Acktarius/conceal-flash-cards`
 `cd conceal-flash-cards`
 `source install.sh`

-that will create an icon for main user (id=1000), and run opening and electron windows.
+that will create an icon for main user (id=1000)

+* to run:

+click on icon, it will open an electron window.

 ## Windows
 *in powershell*